A Sampling-Based Method for Tensor Ring Decomposition: Experiments

-All experiments are run in Matlab R2017a on a computer with an Intel Xeon E5-2630 v3 @ 32x 3.2GHz CPU and 32 GB of RAM.
+All experiments are run in Matlab R2017a with Tensor Toolbox 2.6 \citep{bader2015} on a computer with an Intel Xeon E5-2630 v3 @ 32x 3.2GHz CPU and 32 GB of RAM.
 All our code used in the experiments is available online\footnote{Available at \url{https://github.com/OsmanMalik/tr-als-sampled}.}.